DASV12/rosbag2pointcloud/README.md

 ```
 <details>
 <summary> GUI Troubleshooting </summary>

 ```
 xhost +
 ```

 </details>

 ## Conclusions
 reconstructions: (Add results page with real dataset and simulated dataset)
+errores en las mascaras

+## Future work
+Use the reconstruction and images to train a model for autonomous navigation.
+Explore alternatives for densification and voxelization
+Add images to an existing sparse model

 ## Contact Me
 https://www.linkedin.com/in/dasv1298/